mynameisvinn/DropletML/README.md

 # DropletML
-**DropletML** lets you save and share PyTorch model weights on the cloud with minimal code overhead and no size limitations.
+**DropletML** lets you save and share PyTorch model weights on the cloud with minimal code overhead.
+If you know `torch.save`, then you'll know Droplet.

+## Why Droplet?
+* No size limitation.
+Droplet can tolerate up to 5TB models.
+* Minimal code overhead.
+You don't need to write additional code.
+* Single API to learn.
+There is a single function 'droplet'.
+That's it.
+* Easy to share.
+You can share your model with anyone.

 ## Install
 ```bash